lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 This exercise gives you a chance to try the Python `requests` library by generating the code with Postman.

+**NOTE** -  For this task, you will need an IDE(Integrated Development Environment).
+If you do not have one installed, you can use the online IDE avilable at https://replit.com/signup

 ### Task 3.1 - Import the Postman Collection and Environment
 - Sign Up or Log in to [Postman](https://www.postman.com/)
 - Locate the Deck of Cards Postman Collection that is available in the repo at https://github.com/CiscoDevNet/dne-devfun-code/tree/main/rest-api/postman